andifalk/client-certificate-demo/README.md

 # Client Certificate Authentication with Spring Boot

-This repository contains a demo on how to implement mutual TLS (MTLS) using Spring Boot and Spring Security.
+This repository contains a demo on how to implement mutual TLS (_MTLS_) using Spring Boot and Spring Security.
-To show this a simple Spring MVC Rest API is implemented that:
+For demonstration purposes the included application implements a simple Spring MVC Rest API:

-* is using a HTTPS connection (server is authenticated by the client)
+* The app is connecting using an HTTPS connection (server authenticates to the client)
-* requires a client certificate to authenticate (client is authenticated by the server)
+* It requires a client certificate to authenticate (client authenticates to the server)

 The Rest API provides just one endpoint: ```https://localhost:8443/api``` that returns the value ```it works for [current_user]``` with _current_user_ being replaced by the